Accessibility

 Committee Member

 Georgia is a former Australian wheelchair basketball athlete and current PhD candidate in occupational therapy.
 Her research explores how sport supports life after spinal cord injury.
-She brings both lived experience and academic insight into participation.
+She brings both athlete experience and academic insight to the Committee's work.

 Sheri Fitton

-Sheri is a parent of a child with disability and has been involved in inclusive community sport.
-She writes and advocates on access, inclusion and community participation.
+Sheri is a parent of a child with disability and has been involved in community sport.
+She writes and advocates on access, participation and the experience of families navigating sport.
 She brings a family and grassroots perspective to the Committee.

 Christos Constantine

 Christos is autistic and has a background in psychology and disability studies.
 He works in research and community practice focused on participation and lived experience.
-He brings a perspective on how systems can better reflect diverse experiences.
+His work focuses on how participation systems can better support autistic people and others with neurodiverse experiences.